+Note -

-Breakpoints that are set within a shared object or kernel module become pending when the shared object or kernel module is unloaded.
+Breakpoints that are set within a shared object or kernel module bor kernel module is unloaded. become pending when the shared object

+of Kerner module is unloaded.

 Use set breakpoint to control the automatic breakpoint behavior when using this command.